Best Practice Guidance for Jobs

-Jobs are the mechanism by which Hiring Representatives survey and organize candidates - whether it be for the purposes of candidate management or reporting.
-And, just like with Hiring Profiles, there will be times when creating a new Job makes business sense:
+Jobs are the mechanism by which users survey and organize candidates and employees - whether it be for the purposes of assessment data management or reporting.
+Just like with job profiles, there will be times when creating a new job makes business sense:

-- You are building a new Hiring Profile and you must have one new linked Job.
+- You are building a new job profile and you must have one new linked job.

-In scenarios when it does make sense to create a new Job, it's important to plan at the point of Job creation for your future reporting and survey needs.
-Because of this, prior to creating any Jobs for the first time, we recommend you review the best practice information below.
+In scenarios when it does make sense to create a new job, it's important to plan at the point of job creation for your future reporting and survey needs.
+Because of this, before creating any jobs for the first time, we recommend you review the best practice information below.

-Keep it simple.
-Don't just create a new Job because it's easy.
-By limiting the number of Jobs created, you will minimize the likelihood of posting an incorrect Job.
-Plus, the less Jobs you create, the more streamlined your dashboard will be.
+Keep it simple - Don't just create a new job because it's easy.
+By limiting the number of jobs created, you'll minimize the likelihood of posting an incorrect job.
+Plus, the fewer jobs you create, the more streamlined your dashboard will be.

-Align to a Job family.
-Multiple Jobs can be built from a single Hiring Profile.
-When you do this, you are essentially building out a family of Jobs.
-The ability to align Jobs is very useful for reporting purposes, especially if you want to be able to generate reports for a group of Jobs.
+Align to a Job family - Multiple jobs can be built from a single job profile.
+When you do this, you are essentially building out a family of jobs.
+The ability to align jobs is very useful for reporting purposes, especially if you want to be able to generate reports for a group of jobs.

-For example, you could build out a Front of House Restaurant Job family that includes Servers, Bartenders, and Hosts.
-Although these three roles may share a Hiring Profile, they are operationally very different, which justifies the need to create three distinct Jobs within your dashboard.
+For example, you could build out a Front of House Restaurant job family that includes Servers, Bartenders, and Hosts.
+Although these three roles may share a job profile, they're operationally very different, which justifies the need to create three distinct jobs within your dashboard.

-Manage permissions.
-Be cognizant of where the Job 'lives' within your account structure.
-Where you place a Job in structure will affect your analytics output.
-Also, where you place a Job determines which users in your account have access to posting that Job.
+Manage permissions - Be cognizant of where the job is assigned within your account structure.
+Where you place a job in structure will affect your analytics output.
+Also, where you place a job determines which users in your account have access to that job.
 Whenever possible, only provide access to those individuals who need to review reports and/or manage the survey process.

-The linked Hiring Profile is important.
-A Job inherits all of the characteristics of the linked Hiring Profile.
-As such, it will also inherit future changes made to the linked Hiring Profile.
+The linked job profile is important - A job inherits all of the characteristics of the linked job profile.
+As such, it will also inherit future changes made to the linked job profile.

-Jobs are not requisitions.
-Avoid creating the same, new Job for every location or department.
+Jobs are not requisitions - Avoid creating the same job for every location or department.
 If you need to hire specific to a location or business unit, manage that need through your account structure and dashboard filters, not by creating new Jobs.

-Pay attention to the Job status.
-When a Job is created, it is placed in Active status by default.
-We recommend reviewing your list of Active Jobs once a month to see if any should be Deactivated.
+Pay attention to the Job status - When a job is created, it's placed in Active status by default.
+We recommend reviewing your list of Active jobs periodically, such as once a month, to see if any should be Deactivated.

 Still Need Help?